NathanNgo/NBodySimulation/README.md

 * Polygon Collisions
 * Interactive Options
 * Polygon-Circle Collisions
-* Rework gravity.
-Disable only on collision axis, not on every axis.
 * Add coefficient of restitution to boundaries.
+* Rework collision displacement to depend on ratio of mass, rather than be constant for both objects.